Introduction to Maryland Slot Machine Casino Gambling in 2018

 Annual Progress in Maryland Slot Machine Casino Gambling

 Over the last year, the largest casino in Maryland reduced their number of VLT-style slots from 4,337 to 3,813, a 12% reduction, while table games increased from 125 to 198.
 The second largest casino only had a 5% decrease in slots but table games increased from 140 to 198.

-2017 Archive: Maryland Slot Machine Casino Gambling 2017 – Maryland slot machine casino gambling exists at six casinos offering video lottery terminal style slot machines, out of 14 overall gambling establishments.
+2017 Archive: Maryland Slot Machine Casino Gambling in 2017 – Maryland slot machine casino gambling exists at six casinos offering video lottery terminal style slot machines, out of 14 overall gambling establishments.
 Most recently, the MGM National Harbor casino in Oxon Hill opened in December 2016.
 Baltimore is home port to two international cruise ships offering slot machines.

 Other State-By-State Articles from Professor Slots

-- Previous: Maine Slot Machine Casino Gambling 2018 – Maine slot machine casino gambling consists of two pari-mutuel racinos offering slot machines and table games.
+- Previous: Maine Slot Machine Casino Gambling in 2018 – Maine slot machine casino gambling consists of two pari-mutuel racinos offering slot machines and table games.
 The third racetrack offers only pari-mutuel wagering.
 The minimum legal limit for payout returns is 89%.
 Actual payout return statistics are available by month except for the most recent month, where they are available weekly.

-- Next: Massachusetts Slot Machine Casino Gambling 2018 – Massachusetts slot machine casino gambling consists of the newly-opened MGM Springfield casino resort, the Plainridge Park racino, and the international cruise ship NCL Dawn.
+- Next: Massachusetts Slot Machine Casino Gambling in 2018 – Massachusetts slot machine casino gambling consists of the newly-opened MGM Springfield casino resort, the Plainridge Park racino, and the international cruise ship NCL Dawn.
 Encore Boston Harbor is planned to open in mid-2019.
 The minimum payout return limit is 80% and actual payout returns are publicly available each month.